leantk/DockerExample/README.md

 # DockerExample
-A simple Spark + Java example with Dockerfile
+A simple Spark + Java example with a Dockerfile